-And that’s the primary reason so few people become financially free and experience a wealthy life lived on their terms.
+And that's the primary reason so few people become financially free and enjoy a wealthy life lived on their terms.

-The capacity and self direction to learn and grow is what sets a select few apart from the masses who stay stuck in their familiar suffering – wanting things to be different.
+The capacity and self direction to learn and grow is what sets a select few apart from the masses who stay stuck in their familiar suffering – wanting things to be different, changing nothing.

 Even Warren Buffett spends more time learning than he actually does investing.

 He holes up in his office with stacks of books and financial statements.
-Buffett puts in the time, and then he’s ready to make smart decisions that build on what he has learned.
+Buffett puts in the time, he studies – and then he's ready to make smart decisions that build on what he has learned.

 So here is some practical advice if you think you want to become a successful investor and create your own freedom...